 EDS 581 Issues of Racism and Sexism in Education

-EDS 565 Teaching in Inclusive Classrooms
+SPE 565 Teaching in Inclusive Classrooms

 30-Credit General Program

-The flexibility of this program design allows each student to develop an individual plan of study unique to his/her professional goals by providing a wide variety of electives in education, liberal arts, and fine arts.
+The flexibility of this program design allows each student to develop an individual plan of study unique to their professional goals by providing a wide variety of electives in education, liberal arts, and fine arts.

-Core Courses in Humanistic/Multicultural Education (Credits 9)
+Core Courses in Humanistic/Multicultural Education: 12 credits

 EDS 541 Introduction to Humanistic/Multicultural Education and Human Services